Skip to main content

 Create The Group

-3. Rename the group to “Details” and add a “Time” parameter to it.
-Within this new “Time” parameter add another input element to enable our operators to edit the Quickstart > Moulding > Vacuum > Time Data Variable.
+Go ahead and add a "Time" parameter to your new group.
+Next, add a Magic Input element within this new "Time" parameter to let our operators edit the Quickstart > Moulding > Vacuum > Time variable.

 After editing the "Time" Data Variable our operators may need to reset the variable, we will achieve this by adding a button to the parameter.

-1. Within the content tree, click the Add button next to your “Time” parameter and choose the Button element and rename it to “Reset Time”.
+Within the content tree, click the + button next to your "Time" parameter and choose the Button element and rename it to "Reset Time".

 Note: There are a lot of different Actions and you will learn more about them later.
 Or if you can't wait just try them out right now!

-2. Now you can choose to which value you would like to set the “Time” Data Variable when an operator clicks the “Reset Time” button.
-Since we always want to reset the variable to the same value, we will select a static value and set it to “0”.
+Now you can choose to which value you would like to set the "Time" variable when an operator clicks the "Reset Time" button.
+Since we always want to reset the variable to the same value, we will choose the Static option and set it to "0".
 And you’re done!

-• Try manipulating the “Time” Data Variable using the Numeric Stepper and resetting the changes with your new button.
+Try manipulating the "Time" variable using the Numeric Stepper and resetting your changes with our brand new reset button.

 Is it working?
 Amazing! 🤩